• Política de Privacidade

 • What Is the Economy?

-• How Does the Economy Work?
+• How Does the Economy Operate?

-• Types of Economies
+• Economies Types

-• What Causes Economic Growth?
+• What Causes Economy to Grow?

-• What Happens in a Crisis?
+• What Takes Place During a Crisis?

 • Global Economy

-• Why Is the Economy Important?
+• What Makes the Economy Vital?

 • Practice Time!